 The DA-2000 tubes should fit snugly into the locations on the board.
+You can place them temporarily in place, and they should fit without falling out.

 Power on the board and wait for the startup sequence to finish.
 After this, you should see the tubes counting from 0 to 9 repeatedly.